 Stuffed mushrooms always seemed fancy and difficult to me... like something I couldn't tackle.
 Until I tried making them the first time and I realized that it isn't difficult at all.

 Now that I've made them a few times, I know it's a recipe I can throw together pretty quickly to serve at a party.
 Or just for an appetizer to dinner.

 They are so versatile!
 These Stuffed Mushrooms can be served throughout the year, and are suitable for all sorts of different occasions.
 Perfect for elegant cocktail parties and fancy holiday meals, yet light enough for bringing to summertime picnics and barbecues.
 I've even made them as a fun side to go with a basic weeknight dinner.

 Make-ahead Ease!
 You can prepare these the morning of your event, or even the night before.
 Just mix up the filling, stuff the mushrooms, cover the baking dish and pop it in the fridge until it's time to bake and serve.

 Customize the flavors!
 Try adding your favorite herbs, such as thyme or tarragon, to the filling.
 Toss in some finely chopped nuts for a bit of crunch.
 Or swap some of the cream cheese (or even all) with another type of soft cheese like chèvre or feta.

 And if you love these easy stuffed mushrooms, be sure to check out these other delicious ideas:

 - Heat oven to 350.

-- Fill each mushroom cap with a nice heaping spoonful of the filling and place on a cookie sheet.
+- Arrange mushroom caps on a baking sheet.
+Fill each mushroom cap with a nice heaping spoonful of the filling.
+(Use a piping for the easiest method!)
 When they are all filled, place in preheated oven for 20 minutes.